-Annually 30,000 scouts, school groups and non-profit organizations from Southwestern Pennsylvania region use the camp.
-This beautiful property consist of 175 acres located in O'Hara Township and Sharpsburg and has close ties with Aspinwall Boro.
+Annually 65,000 scouts, school groups, and non-profit organizations from the Southwestern Pennsylvania region use the camp.
+This beautiful property consists of 175 acres located in O'Hara Township and Sharpsburg and has close ties with Aspinwall Boro.

 Camp Guyasuta also has four other buildings, six program shelters, campfire arena, swimming pool with spray ground, basketball court, volleyball court, 1/2 mile handicap accessible nature trail complete with signs about the history, flora, fauna, animals and geology.

 Our Rohr Challenge Center teaches both youth and adults team work, conflict resolution, problem solving, leadership, self esteem building, trust and learning about each other.
 Our challenge course has been used by many youth agencies to learn to work together.
 The high ropes course also has a 50' climbing and rappelling tower.
 Our Challenge Course and Climbing Tower are handicap accessible.
 We had 10,000 participants on the course last year; many were "at risk youth".